v0lp3/mfc-j430w/README.md

 ## To do

-- [ ] Integrate with SANE
 - [ ] Implement multi page scan for ADF
 - [ ] Add flag to output compressed image
-- [ ] Add flag to customize brightness and contrast